Attacking at non-harmonic frequencies in screaming-channel attacks: Searching for leakage at non-harmonic frequencies

-The first question we want to answer is: \emph{is the leakage from the digital part only present at the harmonic frequencies, or does it also appear at other frequencies?} To answer this question, we propose \textbf{\textbf{two methodologies to investigate at which frequencies the leakage exists in the spectrum}}.
-The first consists in running a t-test at each tested frequency.
-This test is commonly used by the side-channel community to determine whether the internal data computed by the \acp{cp} has an impact on the leakage.
-Then we propose a second method that reduces the implementation complexity while giving similar results.
+The first question we want to answer is: \textbf{is the leakage from the digital part only present at the harmonic frequencies, or does it also appear at other frequencies?} To answer this question, we propose two methodologies to investigate at which frequencies the leakage exists in the spectrum.
+The first involves running a t-test at each tested frequency.
+The side-channel community commonly uses this test to determine whether the internal data computed by the \acp{cp} impacts the leakage.
+Then, we propose a second method that reduces the implementation complexity while giving similar results.
 It is an adaptation of the method used in~\cite{guillaume_VirtualTriggeringTechnique_2022} to extract the \ac{cp} leakage pattern; we refer to this second method as \emph{pattern detection}.
-It consists in analyzing whether or not a signal collected at a given frequency is good enough to extract a \ac{cp} pattern; if yes, this means that leakage is present.
+It consists of analyzing whether a signal collected at a given frequency is good enough to extract a \ac{cp} pattern; if yes, this means that leakage is present.
 Fig.~\ref{approaches} illustrates the difference between the two methods, described in the remainder of this section.
-Compared with the first methodology, the second method removes the most time-consuming phase, which is the collection of (500) synchronized traces needed for the t-test.
+Compared with the first methodology, the second method removes the most time-consuming phase: the collection of (500) synchronized traces needed for the t-test.